godot-escoria/escoria-docs/advanced/load_save.rst

 Attempting to load a saved game that doesn't exist will result in an error message being displayed ("Save file <id> doesn't exist").

-Files are loaded from the folder specified in the Godot's Project Settings under ``escoria/main/savegames_path``.
-If not changed, the default is '<game folder>/saves'.
+Files are loaded from the folder specified in Godot's Project Settings under ``escoria/main/savegames_path``.
+The default is '<game folder>/saves'.

 .. code-block:: gdscript